fmenardo/Bgt_popgen_Europe_2024/fineStructure/fineStructure.md

      --sample-name list_Europe_large_no_clones.args
 ```

+This resulted in 1'369'192 SNPs.

 To generate the input files for fineStructure we need to know the per base recombination rates, these where [obtained](../recombination_map/recombination_map.md) starting from a genetic map and are stored in the file `../recombination_map/THUN12x96224_bp_recombination_rates.txt`

-We generate the id and phase files for fineStructure, we also generate a pos file:
+We generate the id and phase files for fineStructure, we also generate a .pos file:

 ```
 zcat Europe_large_tritici_no_clones_no_miss.vcf.gz > Europe_large_tritici_no_clones_no_miss.vcf
 python make_input_files_4_fs.py -vcf Europe_large_tritici_no_clones_no_miss.vcf -o Europe_large
 ```

-Starting from the pos file and the recombination map we generate the recombination file for fineStructure
+Starting from the .pos file and the recombination map we generate the recombination file for fineStructure

 ```
 python make_input_rec_file_4_fs.py -rec THUN12x96224_bp_recombination_rates.txt -i Europe_large.pos_file -o Europe_large